-Here are the nine most important things you need to know about the dangers of ground bees:
+Below are the nine most important things you need to know about the dangers of ground bees and their rumored “aggression”.

-Ground bees are not aggressive and they will not attack you for no reason.
-In fact, when a ground bee looks like it is “attacking” you, it is simply trying to chase you away.
+Ground bees are not aggressive and only try to sting when there’s a reason for it.
+In fact, when a ground bee looks like it’s “attacking” you, it’s simply trying to chase you away.

 Male bees fly around looking for a female to mate with in their territory.
 If you disturb the nests in that area or annoy a male bee, it might mock charge you to scare you away.